manika-lamba/SIS/README.md

 # Citation

-**Paper**: Manika Lamba.
-(2022).
-Visualizing the Pace of COVID-19 Research: An Experimental Study of All India Institute of Medical Sciences (AIIMS), New Delhi. <i>In</i> SIS Convention 2022 and Seminor on Information Science and Communication:Opportunities, Expectations and Strategies, India International Centre, New Delhi.
+**Paper**: Lamba, Manika.
+(2022, October 14).
+Visualizing the Pace of COVID-19 Research: An Experimental Study of All India Institute of Medical Sciences (AIIMS), New Delhi.
+Seminar on Information Science and Communication: Opportunities, Expectations and Strategies (SIS 2022), New Delhi, India. https://doi.org/10.5281/zenodo.7191599

 **Presentation, Figure, and Related Material**: Manika Lamba.
 (2022).
 Visualizing the Pace of COVID-19 Research. https://github.com/manika-lamba/SIS